utilbot/documentation/docs/music/play.md

 This is an Addon!
 It could be, that this is not available for your Server.
 If not, please ask me on my [Discord Server](https://discord.gg/rsTpm8e)!
 :::

-Plays the given serach from YouTube.
+Plays the given search from YouTube.

 ## Permission
 `none`